isomorphic-software/smartclient-docs/kb_topics/cellStyleSuffixes.md

 ### Description
 As with [stateful canvases](../classes/StatefulCanvas.md#method-statefulcanvasgetstatesuffix), grid cells support being styled to reflect the current state of the cell by generating a css styleName from the specified [baseStyle](../classes/ListGrid_1.md#attr-listgridbasestyle), plus stateful suffixes.

-There are six independent states, which are combined in the order given:
+There are four independent boolean states, which are combined in the order given:

 1. "Disabled" : whether the cell is disabled; enable by setting the "enabled" flag on record returned by getCellRecord
 2. "Selected" : whether cell is selected; enable by passing a Selection object as "selection"
 3. "Over" : mouse is over this cell; enable with showRollovers
 4. [Specified alternateRowSuffix](../classes/GridRenderer.md#attr-gridrendereralternaterowsuffix) ("Dark" by default) : alternating row color bands; enable with alternateRowStyles
 5. [Specified alternateColumnSuffix](../classes/GridRenderer.md#attr-gridrendereralternatecolumnsuffix) ("AltCol" by default) : alternating column color bands; enable with alternateColumnStyles
-6. "Async" or "AsyncError" if the cell's value is being asynchronously computed, or an error occurred during the asynchronous computation; these are enabled with [DataBoundComponent.showAsyncValues](../classes/DataBoundComponent.md#attr-databoundcomponentshowasyncvalues)

 This leads to the following set of standard style names: